 The older children will start out the day with their own Bible reading and then everyone starts their Math.
 I prefer all my children doing Math at the same time, so my mind is in “math mode” and I can easily help those who need it.

-After math, we have our Morning Time.
+After Math, we have our Morning Time.
 This usually takes about an hour and it is a time where we sit on couches and sing and read and work together as a family.
 We have all grown to love our Morning Time.
+You can see more details in this video if you are interested.

 Next, they all pick a book from our Book Basket.
 I used to assign particular books and pages I wanted them to read, but have found it works out much better for me to let them choose what they want to read.
 I have curated which books I want to put in our Book Basket and they are free to choose from those.
 The older ones read silently while I read aloud to my younger ones.